syncfusion-content/maui-docs/MAUI/DatePicker/customizations.md

 {% endtabs %}

-### Customization of footer
+### Customization of the footer

-You can customize the footer text style and background color of the `Date Picker` using the [TextStyle] and [Background] properties of the [PickerFooterView].
+Customize the footer text style and background color of the Date Picker using the [TextStyle] and [Background] properties of the [PickerFooterView].

 {% tabs %}